How to Become a Foot Care Nurse

 If you have any questions beyond what I've provided here and other pages, please email me (Kristen) with any questions!

 If you prefer to follow WOCNCB standards, I recommend Emory Nursing's online Foot and Nail Care Course.
 They are an ANCC Accredited CE Provider.
 The Wound, Ostomy and Continence Nurses Society® Core Curriculum: Wound Management book contains the core content for the WOCNCB exam content and is suggested reading for the Emory course.

-If you prefer to follow AFCNA standards, I recommend the AFCNA webinars that are currently being offered for no cost (subject to change).
+If you prefer to follow AFCNA standards, the AFCNA offers no-cost webinars* (California Board of Registered Nursing approved Provider).
 I've linked an old registration, but signing up should put you on an automatic mailing list for future webinars.
 Another option is Rainier Medical Education Programs, which offers non-credit videos so you can better understand foot care nursing, as well as videos for certification eligibility* (California Board of Registered Nursing approved Provider).
 Additionally, the University of Wisconsin-Eau Claire offers their Foot & Nail Care Expanded Online Education course, which has been approved by WOCNCB and AFCNA.*

 Always seek out the latest updates.
 Every so often, certification boards will survey certified foot care nurses to review new trends and needs for foot care.
 These reviews may change their recommendations for knowledge and skills required to perform competent and safe care.
 Stay up to date and informed on their recommendations by reviewing their exam content.

-Most states have adopted a position that follows the Scope of Nursing Practice Decision-Making Framework.
-After reviewing your state's Nurse Practice Act and other Rules/Regulations that may prohibit specific actions, if you have not had the education and training, it is not within your scope of practice to perform foot and nail care.
-Some states require certification, some states require evidence of education and training, most states use the above referenced framework (which calls for education and training), and some states have limited the foot care services that nurses can perform.
-Contact your state board of nursing for confirmation/clarification.
-Many states consider this a legal issue and refuse to give specific direction; at least one state requires an order to perform foot and nail care, while another does not allow nurses to perform routine nail care.
+Most States have adopted a position that follows the Scope of Nursing Practice Decision-Making Framework.
+After reviewing your State's Nurse Practice Act and other Rules/Regulations that may prohibit specific actions, if you have not had the education and training, it is not within your scope of practice to perform foot and nail care.
+Some States require certification, some States require evidence of education and training, most States use the above referenced framework (which calls for education and training), and some States have limited the foot care services that nurses can perform.
+Contact your State Board of Nursing for confirmation/clarification.
+Many States consider this a legal issue and refuse to give specific direction; at least one state requires an order to perform foot and nail care (New York), while another does not allow nurses to perform routine nail care (Rhode Island).